Innablr/bitbucket-migrate/README.md

 I googled for tools to help me migrate our 130+ repos, but didn't find anything useful. [bitbucket-cli](https://bitbucket.org/zhemao/bitbucket-cli) is outdated and uses the deprecated 1.0 Bitbucket API.
 And this [abomination](https://marketplace.atlassian.com/apps/1211193/bitbucket-command-line-interface-cli?hosting=server&tab=overview) is absolutely ridiculous.

-I had a look at the both Bitbucket and Github APIs and figured that both were prettu straightforward, so here it is.
+I had a look at the both Bitbucket and Github APIs and figured that both were pretty straightforward, so here it is.

 What it does
 ------